 With a baby car mirror fitted in your vehicle, you will have peace of mind knowing what your baby is doing while you are driving.

-Now it’s time to create your minimalist baby registry
+Now it’s time to create your baby registry

-So what’s the takeaway?
-Well, in a nutshell, you don’t need to buy everything that is marketed towards babies.
+You don’t need to buy everything that is marketed towards babies.
 You just need the essentials and some necessary items to make life simpler.
-And when it comes down to it, safety should be at the top of priority!